-The VizE Lab will play a vibrant role in advancing Liberal Arts education in Princeton's research university setting.
+The VizE Lab seeks to play a vibrant role in advancing Liberal Arts education in Princeton's research university setting.
 Contemporary academic research, and any number of professions, are increasingly demanding highly-specialized knowledge, inter-disciplinary creativity, and collaborative skills.
 Courses in Anthropology and other disciplines that use the VizE Lab will offer students opportunities to practice this kind of intellectual dexterity and complexity.
 For example, cohorts of students may collaborate on collecting digital data, producing visualizations, generating field-based ethnography, and storytelling with digital media.
 Embedding these activities within substantive disciplinary courses enables students to engage with the disciplinary knowledges and practices of a Liberal Arts curriculum, while developing the lateral skills for a variety professional futures in the 21st century.